partokarwat/partokarwat.com/content/post/google-io-2017.md

 ## Developer Keynote

+First class support for Kotlin.
+Use as much Kotlin as you want from 0 to 100%.

+Languages are the tools we use to express our thoughts.

+Java 8 is supported now.
+You can also ignore Kotlin and use for example lambdas from Java 8.

+The team behind Kotlin is the same team that created intelliJ (JetBrains).

+The IDE convertes Java code to Kotlin if you paste java code in a .kt file.

+Live debugging.

+No separate SDK Manager anymore, all is distributed via maven repositories.

+Instant Apps explore an App without installing it.

+Modularize Tool in Android Studio can help to devide your app in separated features, that can be used to provide an instant app version.
+It takes 4 to 6 weeks with the latest tools to build an instant app version of an existing app project.

+Use also Space-Saving Shared Libraries, Optimized Asset Delivery or On-The-Wire Compression to shrink your instant app.

+Finally publish your instant app version in the play console.

+App Directory from the Google Assistant.

+Custom shortcuts to start an app with the Google Assistant.

+Actions on Google Developer Console is a new developer console.

+TPU = Tensor Processing Unit

+TensorFlow Research Cloud registration can be found [here](https://g.co/tpusignup)

+Lighthouse is a chrome extention and can help analyze your website.

+Firebase has now cloud functions.

+Firebase Performance monitoring can help you to improuve your app in for example starting time.
+The beta version is available from today.

 ## Assisting the Driver: From Android Phones to Android Cars

 Android Auto app available for cars that don't have a build in navigation system.